superduper-io/superduper/docs/models.rst

 Models - an extension of PyTorch models
 =======================================

-Models in SuperDuperDB extend the notion of PyTorch models by including pre-processing and post-processing.
+Models in SuperDuperDB extend standard PyTorch models by including pre-processing and post-processing.
 These are necessary since the data in the database aren't necessarily in tensor format and the outputs which one might like to query in the database also